12, 24 or 48V solar generator is an important question to answer before setting out.

 You see your regulator, called a MPPT, and your inverter are dependent on the voltage.
 To change from 12 to 24V and then maddeningly to 48 is an expensive and frustrating business.
 Do it right the first time, even if you think you will never expand your system.
 It's guaranteed you will want to; and will not be able to, except at great cost.

-It really is frustrating having to return your components and plead with the supplier to trade them in and give you a good price on an upgrade.
+It really is frustrating having to return your components and plead with the supplier to trade them in and ask for a good price on an upgrade.
 Plus they are heavy, and the courier charges are exorbitant.

 Am I making myself clear?
 You see, I have the T-shirt.
 Do it right the first time, and go straight to 48V.

-You may be dealing with up to 150V and that gives a very significant jolt with direct current; it doesn't let go like AC does; the burns I'm told are bad.
+You may be dealing with up to 150V and that gives a very significant jolt with direct current; it does not let go like AC does.
+The burns I'm told are bad.

 The solar charge controller, or MPPT as it's known, enables your batteries to draw a lot more energy from the panels; it keeps the voltage in the wiring near to 150V instead of around the 10V of a flat battery; that improves the efficiency enormously.
 You simply can't do without the maximum power point tracker.

 Read more about this subject at solar charge controller MPPT.

-The inverter for home that you choose is an ultra important choice.
-If you can possibly afford it, go for the biggest that is in your price range, because you'll be otherwise upgrading shortly at unnecessary extra cost; I've already made it clear whether I'd choose of the 12, 24 or 48V solar generator.
+The inverter for your home that you choose is an ultra important choice.
+If you can possibly afford it, go for the biggest that is in your price range, because you'll be otherwise upgrading shortly at unnecessary extra cost; I have already made it clear whether I would choose a 12, 24 or 48V solar generator.

 Finally I made the right decision; a 48V system with a lovely powerful inverter.
 I just wish somebody had advised me to go straight here from the beginning; I would have saved myself a bundle and a lot of frustration.